yaobinwen/yaobinwen.github.io/_posts/2021/2021-01-29-Ansible-how-to-debug-a-problematic-module.md

 In order to debug the module, **firstly, I needed to extract the content of the bundled `stat` module by running `./AnsiballZ_stat.py explode`**:

 ```
+$ ./AnsiballZ_stat.py explode

 Module expanded into:
 /home/vagrant/.ansible/tmp/ansible-tmp-1611960114.27-23625-278355414153003/debug_dir
 ```

-The directory `debug_dir` has the following hierarchy:
+The directory `debug_dir` had the following hierarchy and contents:

 ```
 ├── AnsiballZ_stat.py